 Hall is arguably the sport's most decorated men's player.
 His accomplishments include winning nine Australian Opens, seven British Opens, eight US Opens and over 70 other tournaments, including 19 at Super Series level.

-He won every major title in the sport at some time during his career, including men's singles gold at the Sydney 2000 Paralympics, while winning two NEC Singles Maters titles, in 2002 and 2004.
-He was men's singles silver mdallist at the Athens 2004 Paralympics and men's singles bronze medallist at the Atlanta 1996 Paralympics.
+He won every major title in the sport at some time during his career, including men's singles gold at the Sydney 2000 Paralympics, while winning two NEC Wheelchair Tennis Masters titles, in 2002 and 2004.
+He was men's singles silver medallist at the Athens 2004 Paralympics and men's singles bronze medallist at the Atlanta 1996 Paralympics.

 Hall also helped Australia win the men's title at the World Team Cup on four occasions, with three different playing partners, and in 1995 he became the first non-American to win the US Open Super Series title.
 He has further been inducted to the Sport Australia Hall of Fame.